kalo2370/trading212/README.md

 The backend application should start, and you'll see logs in the console.
 Look for messages indicating:

---Connection to the Kraken WebSocket API.
+Connection to the Kraken WebSocket API.

---Database connection pool initialization.
+Database connection pool initialization.

 3. Frontend Setup & Running
 Configuration: